blend-os/website/docs/install/post-install/intro.md

 !!! warning "Containers cannot be renamed!"
     `blend` does not currently support renaming containers, so if you'd like to continue using this container, it is advised you name it something more precise than `my-first-container`.

-After its creation is complete, you'll find that all of its binaries will be available on the host with the suffix .my-first-container.
+After its creation is complete, you'll find that all of its binaries will be available on the host with the suffix `.my-first-container`.
 For example:

 * **apt** in the container -> **apt.my-first-container** on the host
 * **dpkg** in the container -> **dpkg.my-first-container** on the host